-\ The time required would vary depending on the size and complexity of a project.

-\\ Additional site visit.
-If required.
+The time required would vary depending on the size and complexity of a project.
+Additional site visit may be required.

-The procedure described in the following text should be followed when selecting geotextiles for a specific project.
+The procedure described below should be followed when selecting geotextiles for a specific project.

 Follow the steps below to select geotextiles: